-The Major League Baseball draft does not have the drama of its NFL and NBA counterparts.
-Even if Royce Lewis, the high school shortstop from California who was the first player taken in the 2017 MLB Draft on Monday night, has a Hall of Fame career, it will be at least a year or two before most baseball fans see him in action because of his requisite time in the minor leagues.
+Even if Spencer Torkelson, the Arizona State outfielder who is projected to be the first player taken Wednesday night, has a Hall of Fame career, it will be at least a year or two before most baseball fans see him in action because of his requisite time in the minor leagues.
 By the time they make it to The Show, many fans have forgotten there were the No. 1 overall pick.

 There are players though whose names are synonymous with great careers, such that when you also read that they were the top pick in the draft, you just nod your head and say, “Well, that makes sense.”
 Here are the five best.